Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 The Path to Document text box is where you will enter the complete path to the file, folder application, or website URL that you wish to open.
 For documents, folders and applications, you may use environmental variables in the path.
 For example %temp% for the temp folder.
 For website URLs, begin the URL with either https:\\ or http:\\.
-Refer to the examples.

 The Day Codes text box is where you will enter the codes that will determine on which days the items will be selected.
 The next section describes the individual day codes.
+This text box will only accept alphanumeric, space, comma, dash (-) and forward slash (/) characters.
+It will also attempt to insert commas where needed.
+All alphabetic characters will be converted to uppercase.

 At the top right, above the text boxes, is an indicator that shows either "D2" or "DA".
 As you will see in the next section, D2 and DA are the day codes for "every two days".
 This indicator